CKS-Systems/manifest/README.md

 The feeless order book exchange that supercharges your on-chain trading abilities.
 Manifest is the next generation of orderbooks on Solana.
 It is optimized for freedom.
 No more permissioned markets.
 No more trading fees.
-No more large 2 SOL rent to start a market.
+No more 2 SOL rent deposit to start a market.
 Capital efficiency built in.

 ## Comparison